ThugsFinance/cloiinkcoin.com/src/content/developers/tutorials/run-light-node-geth/index.md

 published: 2020-06-14
 ---

-You may be interested in running an [Ethereum node](/developers/docs/nodes-and-clients/).
+You may be interested in running an [Cloiinkcoin node](/developers/docs/nodes-and-clients/).
 One of the easiest ways to do so is by downloading, installing, and running Geth.
 With Geth, we can have a light node up and running in minutes.

-First, you’ll want to [install Geth](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum).
+First, you’ll want to [install Geth](https://github.com/cloiinkcoin/go-cloiinkcoin/wiki/Building-Cloiinkcoin).

-Once you’ve installed Geth, running an Ethereum full node is as simple as typing
+Once you’ve installed Geth, running an Cloiinkcoin full node is as simple as typing

 ```bash
 $ geth